 Self-leadership under permanent pressure to perform.
 Stress competence for researchers

-This workshop offers you the welcome opportunity to calmly reflect about the main sources of pressure and strain that you encounter and to identify strategies to deal with them.
-You learn about triggers and consequences of stress and how your personal resilience can be strengthened.
-We focus on three dimensions of stress competence: instrumental (i.e. time-management), mental (i.e. dealing with perfectionism), and regenerative (i.e. leisure time and breaks).
-The central goal is that you get concrete impulses and tools that support you in keeping a good balance between productivity and self-care.
+This workshop offers youthe welcome opportunity to calmly reflect about the main sources of pressureand stress that you encounter and to identify strategies to deal with them.
+Youwill learn about triggers and consequences of stress and how your personalresilience can be strengthened.
+We focus on three dimensions of stresscompetence: instrumental (i.e. time-management), mental (i.e. dealing withperfectionism), and regenerative (i.e. taking mindful breaks).
+The main goal ofthe workshop is to help you develop various strategies and methods that willimprove your stress competence by allowing you to maintain a good balancebetween productivity and self-care.
+All this will ensure you experience a longlasting productive output.

 Contents